 Entry to US: To enter the US in order to begin an exchange visitor program, carry the following documents:

 12 and 24 Months Bar: Time spent in the United States as an Exchange Visitor (J-1 or J-2) may affect future eligibility for future J-1 categories.
-Such periods of ineligibilty are referred to the 12 and 24 month bar.
+Such periods of ineligibility are referred to the 12 and 24 month bar.
 These bars apply to the categories "Research Scholar" and "Professor", but do not apply to "Short Term Scholar" or "Specialist".
 For more information, visit this webpage.

 2 Year Home Residency Requirement: As an Exchange Visitor, you may be subject to the 2 Year Home Residency Requirement after completion of your program.
 Exchange Visitor subject to this requirement must return to their home country and be present for a aggregate of 2 years before returning to the U.S. in immigrant status, H Status, or L Status.

 Arrival: Exchange visitors must report to the International Programs Office for introductions, orientation, and immigration reporting.
-Allyson Lindsley, International Student and Scholar Advisor, will need to make a copy of your DS-2019, Passport, and Visa.
+Our International Student and Scholar Advisor will need to make a copy of your DS-2019, Passport, and Visa.
 She will also review your insurance policy and insurance bill with you at this time.
 Either our International Student and Scholar Advisor or your Faculty host will take you to get your ID Card processed.

-Most of our visiting scholars choose to live off-campus and will have access to a kitchen.
-Your department host or International Programs will help you find suitable housing arrangements.
+Most of our visiting scholars choose to live off-campus.
+For short-term scholars, your department host or International Programs will help you find suitable housing arrangements.
 Puget Sound has one dining hall on campus and several coffee shops.